ninabohm/boehm-bioresonanz/README.md

 # Bioresonanz Liedberg

-Here you can find version 1 of the website for a clinic in Liedberg, Germany.
+Version 1 of a website for a Doctor's practice located in Germany.
-Built with the help of Bootstrap, Fontawesome and images from Pexels as referenced in the impressum.
+Built with the help of Bootstrap, Fontawesome and images from Pexels.